 He’s on a mission to take you on a sweet journey of unique flavors.
 Mr Chef Love blends premium quality chocolate, unique flavors and hand-crafted designs that might just make you have to get into the gym for an extra 30 minutes in the morning.

 Put your diet on hold and gift yourself the pleasure of eating some seriously good dessert.
 Keep your eye out on the menus for the chocolate journeys option.

 Casual dining includes the International café, buffets, Slice Pizza, The Salty Dog Grill, and the soft service ice cream at Coffee and Cones.
-These places are out on deck and to be enjoyed when you’re lounging by the pool mostly.
 No need to dress up!
 Just walk up and order.

-Strategically located in the Piazza area on Deck 5, the International Cafe is the place where you can sip and snack around the clock.
+Strategically located in the Piazza, the International Cafe is the place where you can sip and snack around the clock.